 One of the significant obstacles to therapy is the lack of time.
 Most insurance or managed care companies limit couples to between three and ten sessions, which is likely not long enough to get to the bottom of the problem, especially in relationships prone to physical abuse.
-Therefore, the focus on brain wave therapy is about conditioning a rapid neurological and physiological response to diminish frustration and increase relaxation and safety thoughts.
+Therefore, brain wave therapy focuses on conditioning a rapid neurological and physiological response to diminish frustration and increase relaxation and safety thoughts.

 While this treatment alone will not resolve the underlying conflict, in combination with traditional therapy, it can help a couple have positive feelings toward each other that allow for more productive conversations and disagreements.

 When combined with traditional therapy, biofeedback training can elicit more positive emotions between two partners, allowing each to self-regulate their levels of anxiety and frustration.
 The neurofeedback approach requires multiple sessions and a progression through at least three different phases of treatment.

 The use of neurofeedback in couples therapy is still not well-documented.
 However, we have experienced success in its implementation and feel confident in the treatment’s ability to lower stress levels and promote positive associative experiences.
 If you want to learn how a brain injury lawyer can help you with money for emotional problems after a bad car accident in Los Angeles, call us now at (213) 596-9642.
 We are here to listen and help you learn about your rights to justice at a courthouse near you.

 “Spiritual Intimacy, Marital Intimacy, and Physical/Psychological Well-Being: Spiritual Meaning as a Mediator” – US National Library of Medicine, National Institutes of Health.